-The Australian Red Cross Blood Service collects blood from voluntary donors following guidelines based on recommendations from the World Health Organization, International Society of Blood Transfusion, and the International Federation of Red Cross and Red Crescent Societies.
+The Australian Red Cross Blood Service collects blood from voluntary donors following guidelines based on recommendations from the World Health Organization, Council of Europe, International Society of Blood Transfusion, and the International Federation of Red Cross and Red Crescent Societies.

 Donors visit fixed and mobile collection centres across Australia.
 Blood is collected by either whole blood donation or apheresis donation of plasma or platelets.

 Whole blood donations may be given safely every 12 weeks.

 The donations are collected into a closed set of sterile blood packs with varying configurations depending on inventory requirements and donation history.

 Approximately 470 mL of donor blood is collected via aseptic venepuncture into the primary blood pack with the first 30 mL being diverted to sample tubes for laboratory testing.

 The appointment takes around one hour which includes registration, interview, as well as rest and refreshment time after the donation has finished.

 Apheresis donor platelets and plasma is collected in a sterile closed system using an automated cell separating machine.